mollie/crowdin-cli/README.md

 # `@mollie/crowdin-cli`

-This CLI written in TypeScript is used for syncing application translations with Crowdin.
+This CLI is used for syncing application translations with Crowdin.
 It uses `formatjs-cli` to extract the messages from the application.

+## Usage
 Add the following variables to your `.env` file:
 ```shell
 CROWDIN_KEY